Success with Brassicas:

 Our sweetest broccoli x gailon variety.

 • Mini Broccolis.
-The "summer-sprouting" mini broccolis are generally chosen on the basis of the varietal characteristics we note in our descriptions.
-For broccoli x gailon, 'Happy Rich' offers best flavor, for example, and 'Atlantis' produces bigger heads and higher yield potential.
-Of the broccoli raabs, 'Spring Raab' is suitable for early crops: in the different parts of the growing season they perform similarly here in Central Maine, and are generally not bothered by heat unless it is excessive, such as in the Southeast and Deep South (where one just needs to harvest faster than in cooler weather)!
+The "summer-sprouting" mini broccolis are generally chosen for the varietal characteristics we note in our product descriptions.
+'Happy Rich' offers very good flavor with an excellent yield potential.
+Of the broccoli raabs, 'Spring Raab' is suitable for early crops.
+In the different parts of the growing season these varieties perform similarly here in Central Maine, and are generally not bothered by heat unless it is excessive, such as in the Southeast and Deep South.
+In the the Deep South these would have to be harvested in very early summer from a late winter/early spring planting or they could be planted in fall for winter crops.

 Kalettes in the Snow